-All of the outputs provided by the recloser are programmable, therefore, if any of these outputs are to be used externally, it must be insured that an appropriate output relay is assigned to each of the outputs that are to be used.
-Assignment can be made through the ALPSLINK setting program, through the Xpression Builder program, or through the keyboard.
+All of the recloser outputs are programmable.
+To use any of these outputs externally, insure that an appropriate output relay is assigned to each of the used outputs.
+Assignment can be made through ALPS-Link, Xpression Builder, or the keyboard.
 The following outputs are provided: